When Lokad tackles any Quantitative Supply Chain initiative, we invest about 80% of our efforts in to data preparation

 Addressing such challenges requires additional data, and companies usually start realizing that the relevant data cannot be found anywhere except - maybe - among the many Excel sheets dispersed throughout the company.
 The Excel sheets themselves are too often treated as not being particularly important and many of them tend to be archived in email boxes.

-As a result, it is not only the transactional data, such as the data extracted from an ERP, that needs to be prepared, but it is also all the high-level data that shapes the business strategy that needs to be treated too.
-To add to the challenge, high-level data tends to be more difficult to prepare too..
-Indeed, unlike transactional data, little effort has usually been made so far to make such data fully consistent company-wide.
-Consequently, as this type of data starts becoming prepared, it’s not infrequent to realize that the company’s high-level business strategy may partly not make sense for some edge-cases.
+As a result, it is not only the transactional data, such as the data extracted from an ERP, that needs to be prepared, but also all the high-level data that shapes the business strategy that needs to be treated too.
+To add to the challenge, high-level data tends to be more difficult to prepare.
+Indeed, unlike transactional data, usually, little effort has been made so far to make such data fully consistent company-wide.
+Consequently, as this type of data starts to be prepared, it’s not infrequent to realize that the company’s high-level business strategy may partly not make sense for some edge-cases.

 In order to align the optimization logic with the business, the most straightforward approach usually consists of re-expressing everything in Euros or Dollars (or any other currency for that matter).
-This is so not because of some intrinsic superiority of viewing things from a financial standpoint, but merely because these are the only units of count that can be made consistent across the entire company with little or no coordination between teams being required.
-In practice, this financial viewpoint tends to create friction when a company was already used to working with non-financial metrics; or worse still, no metrics at all.
+This is so, not because of some intrinsic superiority of viewing things from a financial standpoint, but merely because these are the only units of count that can be made consistent across the entire company, with little or no coordination between teams being required.
+In practice, this financial viewpoint tends to create friction when a company is already used to working with non-financial metrics - or worse still - no metrics at all .

 There is never enough documentation

-The secret ingredient for all good data preparation is good documentation.
+The secret ingredient for all good data preparation is good documentation .
 This ingredient is simple, but nearly always either overlooked or dismissed as a non-urgent and non-important task.
-Yet, our experience at Lokad indicates that good documentation of data is both urgent and important.
+Yet, our experience at Lokad indicates that good documentation of data is both urgent and crucial.